httpwg/http-extensions/CONTRIBUTING.md

 If new information (in the judgement of the Chairs) about a decision comes to light, or there is an objection to a proposed resolution flagged with `proposal`, the issue will be reopened by the Chairs.
-Otherwise, the `proposal` flag will be removed from those issues, to denote that their resolution has been accepted.
+If there is no objection, the `proposal` flag will be removed from those issues, to denote that their resolution has been accepted.

 ## Pull Requests